If you have a question that is not answered below, please Contact Us.

 • Yes.
 VOCs are found in a variety of everyday items, including household/commercial cleaners, dry-cleaning chemicals, adhesives, varnishes, and some building materials.

-The Department of Toxic Substances Control (DTSC): The government agency responsible for overseeing the investigation, mitigation and remediation (cleanup) of the shopping center.
+• The Department of Toxic Substances Control (DTSC): The government agency responsible for overseeing the investigation, mitigation and remediation (cleanup) of the shopping center.

-SCS Engineers: Consultant to MCP; an environmental engineering firm that is conducting the environmental investigation and any necessary remediation and mitigation activities.
+• EKI: An environmental engineering firm that is conducting the environmental investigation and any necessary remediation and mitigation activities.

 • The Department of Toxic Substances, or DTSC, is part of the California Environmental Protection Agency (CalEPA).
 DTSC’s mission is to protect California’s people, communities and environment from toxic substances, to enhance economic vitality by restoring contaminated land, and to compel manufacturers to make safer consumer products.